 Individual, Couples & Family Therapy

 Making an appointment to talk with a trained therapist or counselor is a good idea if you are feeling emotionally burdened while supporting your loved one with cancer.
-The session can be a scheduled as a one-on-one meeting with a counselor or your partners and families can meet together with a counselor.
+The session can be scheduled as a one-on-one meeting with a counselor or your partners and families can meet together with a counselor.

 For a person with cancer, counselors can help provide emotional support.
 Counselors can be helpful because they understand the impact cancer has on a patient’s life and the lives of those around them.
 Counselors can also help families learn new ways to support their loved one and themselves.

 Younger children and adolescents may also find counseling helpful in dealing with the changes in their lives as a result of a family member having cancer.
 The resources below can help you determine what kind of therapy might be best for your loved one and/or family.